-Your guide to getting the most out of your trackside experience at the Marina Bay Street Circuit for the 2016 Singapore Formula 1 Grand Prix on September 16-18.
+Get the most out of your trackside experience at the Marina Bay Street Circuit during the 2022 Singapore Grand Prix.

 More like a rock festival than a Formula 1 race, it’s no wonder Singapore has firmly cemented itself as a fan’s favorite since joining the F1 calendar in 2008.
-The trackside atmosphere at Marina Bay is excellent and the organizers put on an excellent show which goes a long way to justifying the high ticket prices, including A-list concerts and an amazing fireworks display after the race has finished.
+The trackside atmosphere at Marina Bay is electric and the organizers put on an big show which goes a long way to justifying the high ticket prices, including A-list concerts and a spectacular fireworks display after the race has finished.

-Be prepared before heading to the circuit!
 It’s hot and humid in Singapore.
-Dress in light, loose clothing (leave the jeans at home), pack an extra shirt if you are prone to sweating a lot and wear comfortable shoes.
-Check the weather forecast and bring wet weather gear should there be any chance of rain – late afternoon storms are not uncommon at this time of year in Singapore.
+Dress in light, loose clothing (leave your jeans at home), pack an extra top if you are prone to sweating a lot, and wear comfortable shoes.
+Don’t forget to check the weather forecast for any signs of rain, as late afternoon storms are not uncommon at this time of year in Singapore.

 Access & Orientation